Pros and Cons of Living in Copenhagen

 What do expats find most challenging?

 "Expats in Copenhagen often find the language barrier to be one of the most challenging aspects of the local culture.
 Danish is the official language of Denmark, and while many Danes are able to speak English, it can be difficult for expats to fully integrate into the culture without a good understanding of the language.
 Additionally, the cost of living in Copenhagen is quite high, making it difficult for expats to adjust to the local economy.
-Finally, the Danish culture is known for its reserved and formal nature, which can be difficult for expats to adjust to, especially those coming from more outgoing cultures," replied an expat in Copenhagen.
+Finally, the Danish culture is known for its reserved and formal nature, which can be difficult for expats to adjust to, especially those coming from more outgoing cultures," said a person living in Copenhagen.

 "Rules that have been put in place to limit and frustrate foreigners irrespective of what kind --- i.e. even if you are hosted by Denmark at their invitation they treat you as if you should be grateful and tax you mercilessly so you leave quickly.
-Worse, the beaurocrats don't take questions or queries -- however polite you are," remarked one in Copenhagen.
+Worse, the beaurocrats don't take questions or queries -- however polite you are," explained one expat living in Copenhagen.

 About the Author